apache/pulsar/site2/docs/security-tls-keystore.md

 NOTE: it is important to restrict access to the store files via filesystem permissions.

-When TLS is configured on the broker, the non-TLS ports `brokerServicePort` and `webServicePort` can be disabled by providing an empty value in configuration.
+If you have configured TLS on the broker, to disable non-TLS ports, you can set the values of the following configurations to empty as below.
 ```
 brokerServicePort=
 webServicePort=